- Wes Craven

 - Release Date

-Wes Craven’s Scream opens with an iconic scene that’s greater than the remainder of the movie, even the remainder of the franchise.
-Drew Barrymore, the most famous star in the cast, plays the big-breasted blonde teen, Casey.
-She receives a menacing phone call while home alone, popping popcorn and preparing to watch “some scary movie”.
-The gristly male voice on the other end asks her to name her favorite scary movie, to which she replies Halloween.
+Wes Craven’s Scream opens with an iconic scene greater than the remainder of the movie, even the remainder of the franchise.
+Drew Barrymore, the most famous star in the cast at the time, plays the big-breasted blonde teen, Casey.
+She receives a menacing phone call while home alone, popping popcorn and preparing to watch “some scary movie.”
+On the other end, the gravelly male voice asks her to name her favorite scary movie, to which she replies Halloween.
 After the voice gets a little too creepy, even threatening, she hangs up.
-The calls continue, and Casey becomes frightened; she asks what the voice wants.
+The calls continue, and Casey becomes frightened.
+Finally, she asks what the voice wants.
 “To see your insides,” he replies.
-The voice proceeds to quiz her on scary movie trivia, leading to the murder of her boyfriend, Steve, just out of her patio window.
+She’s deathly afraid now.
+Tears stream down her face, and the phone’s persistent ring causes her to surge with terror.
+The voice says he wants to play a game, and he proceeds to quiz her on scary movie trivia.
+When she incorrectly responds to a question about Friday the 13th, it leads to the murder of her boyfriend, Steve—“He’s big and he plays football and he’ll kick the shit out of you!” she promises—just out of her patio window.
 Casey, too, meets her demise when a masked figure bursts into the house, chases her outside, and disembowels her.
+And after several sequels and years of repetitive plotting and increasingly elaborate backstory piled onto the Scream franchise, this first sequence still leaves us gasping for air.

+Both Craven and Williamson relish how their characters occupy and defy slasher movie clichés.
+They quote classics of the horror genre, and they list their “rules” with enthusiasm.
+Craven and Williamson know that such truisms are sometimes ludicrous but necessary.
+And yet, though Williamson’s script adheres to the clichés as the body count rises, Craven’s capable direction makes the procession of twists and bloody murders visceral and, well, scream-inducing.
 The opening sequence gives way to scenes in your typical horror movie high school, complete with twentysomethings playing teens and almost no time spent in class.
 Here, The Fonz (Henry Winkler) is a principal whose loudspeaker broadcasts include Orwellian announcements (“Remember that your principal loves you”).
-This is a full-on satire, to be sure.
-Virginal student Sidney Prescott (a glossy-eyed Neve Campbell, fresh from her fame on TV’s Party of Five) dwells on the murders of Casey and Steve, as nearly a year ago her mother was raped and murdered in almost the same manner.
+Such moments border on satire, to be sure.
+Virginal student Sidney Prescott (a glossy-eyed Neve Campbell, fresh from TV’s Party of Five fame) dwells on the murders of Casey and Steve, as nearly a year ago, her mother was raped and murdered in almost the same manner.
 Her supportive but sexually rejected boyfriend, Billy (Skeet Ulrich), attempts to calm her.
-But a nosy local reporter, Gail Weathers (Courteney Cox), seeks to interview Sidney about her take on the murders and their similarity to her mother’s death.
+At the same time, a nosy local reporter, Gail Weathers (Courteney Cox), seeks to interview Sidney about her take on the murders and their similarity to her mother’s death.
 Though Sidney already testified and helped convict her mother’s alleged killer, Cotton Weary (Liev Schreiber), Gail believes Sidney was mistaken—that the latest rash of killings, conducted by someone wearing a “Father Death” costume, proves Weary’s innocence.

-On the periphery are Sidney’s friends, played by an obnoxious Rose McGowan and an even more obnoxious Matthew Lillard, who take the term over-acting to new extremes.
-McGowan’s character helps dub the killer with the name “Ghost Face”, while Lillard’s over-the-top performance is enough to take a viewer right out of the movie.
+On the periphery are Sidney’s friends, played by an obnoxious Rose McGowan and an even more obnoxious Matthew Lillard, who take over-acting to new extremes.
+McGowan’s character helps dub the killer with the name “Ghost Face,” while Lillard’s over-the-top performance is enough to take a viewer right out of the movie.
+Then again, there’s something unhinged about his saliva-spewing line deliver and altogether wired screen presence that, upon revisiting the movie, provides an all-too-apparent clue to the third act twist.
 Luckily, Jamie Kennedy provides some laughs as Randy, the resident video store clerk and movie geek whose vast knowledge of the horror movie survival rules (don’t have sex; don’t drink or do drugs; never say “I’ll be right back”) keeps at least one or two characters alive.
 He’s involved in a smart sequence while watching Halloween.
-During the scene where the masked Michael Myers approaches Jamie Lee Curtis from behind, Randy shouts “Jamie, turn around!”
-Meanwhile, Ghost Face approaches Randy from behind, leaving the audience shouting for Mr. Kennedy to observe his own warning.
+During the scene where the masked Michael Myers approaches Jamie Lee Curtis from behind, Randy shouts, “Jamie, turn around!”
+Meanwhile, Ghost Face approaches Randy from behind, leaving the audience shouting for the character to observe his own warning.